Kuranda Scenic Railway: History

 The first operation of a tourist train from Cairns to Kuranda was in 1936, using four longitudinal seating carriages.
-In 1995 major repairs had to be carried out after a severe rock fall damaged the track.
-On 26 March 2010 the train was derailed by a landslide injuring 5 of the 250 passengers on board.
-The service was closed until 7 May 2010 while a geotechnical review of the track and risk assessments were completed.
+In 1995, major repairs had to be carried out after a severe rock fall damaged the track.
+On 26 March 2010, the train was derailed by a landslide injuring 5 of the 250 passengers on board.
+The service was closed until 7 May 2010 in which during its closing, a geotechnical review of the track and risk assessments were completed.

 Awards

 In 2009 as part of the Q150 celebrations, the Kuranda Scenic Railway was announced as one of the Q150 Icons of Queensland for its role as a "structure and engineering feat".